HACManchester/Health-And-Safety-Rules/HSPolicy.md

 ## Failure to follow this policy

 ### Quiet Word
-* Often, a quiet word with someone not following this policy is enough to remind them to follow the policy.
+* Often, a quiet word with someone not following this policy is enough to remind them of the risks, and to follow the policy.
-* It is better to let someone know that their behaviour is liable to break the safety rules, than for them to break them
+* It is better to let someone know that their behaviour is liable to break the policy, than for them to break them.

 ### Warnings
 * If someone is doing something against this policy, is likely to injure someone, or has any likelihood of seriously injuring someone, *anyone* may ask them to stop using that tool.